 I think many of us have run into verification issues because of questions based on something we did 20 years ago, or questions we simply can’t answer.
 One of my team recently went through a verbal verification process and was completely confounded by the following exchange.

 “What month is Eric’s birthday?
 March, June, or October?”

 ”Eric who has the same last name as you.”

 Having no relatives named Eric, she randomly picked an answer and, of course, guessed wrong.

 As an online division of BankFive, Bank5 Connect operates under BankFive’s FDIC Certificate and shares its financial history.

-Bank5 Connect/BankFive has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 2.01% (excellent), based on March 31, 2018 data.
-The Bank has an above average capitalization level (9.84%), the result of holding $888.14 million in assets, with $87.37 million in equity.
+Bank5 Connect/BankFive has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.52% (excellent), based on September 30, 2019 data.
+In the past year, the Bank has increased its total non-brokered deposits by $97.01 million, an excellent annual growth rate of 12.26%.
 Please refer to our financial overview of Bank5 Connect/BankFive (FDIC Certificate # 23286) for more details.

 BankFive was founded in 1855 as the Fall River Five Cents Savings Bank, one of the first Five Cent Savings Banks in America.
 The “Five Cent” moniker was chosen because these banks required only a 5¢ deposit to open an account.
-BankFive is currently the 43rd largest bank headquartered in Massachusetts, with deposits in excess of $765 million and more than 87,700 customer accounts.
+BankFive is currently the 40th largest bank headquartered in Massachusetts, with deposits in excess of $1 billion and nearly 88,000 customer accounts.

-To search for the best Savings Account rates, both nationwide and state specific, please refer to our Savings Account Rates Table page.
+To search for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.